a2jinhee/a2jinhee.github.io/_posts/paper_review/2024-01-15-robust-quant.md

 - Proposal: A generic method to produce robust quantization models.
 KURE- A KUrtosis REgularization term, added to the model loss function.
 - Contribution
     1. Prove that uniformly distributed weight tensors have improved tolerance to quantization with higher SNR, and lower sensitivity to specific quantizer implementation.
-    2. KURE- a method o uniformize the distribution of weights
+    2. KURE- a method to uniformize the distribution of weights
     3. Apply KURE to ImageNet models and demonstrate that generated models can be quantized robustly in both PTQ and QAT regimes.

 ## 2. Related Work

 - **Robust Quantization**
-    - (Alizadeh et al., 2020) Penalizing the L1 (norm of gradients), which requres running the backprop twice.
+    - (Alizadeh et al., 2020) Penalizing the L1 (norm of gradients), which requires running the backprop twice.
     - Our work promotes robustness by penalizing fourth central moment (Kurtosis), which is differentiable/trainable.
     - We demonstrate robustness to a broader range of conditions e.g. change in quantization parameters as opposed to only changes to different bit-widths.
     - Our method applies to both PTQ and QAT while (Alizadeh et al., 2020) focuses on PTQ.